Welcome

 • Precedence: If a specific pre-action protocol exists for the relevant type of claim, parties must comply with that protocol.
 The specific protocol takes precedence over the general PDPAC.

-• PDPAC Applicability: The PDPAC applies to disputes where no specific pre-action protocol is applicable.
+• PDPAC applicability: The PDPAC applies to disputes where no specific pre-action protocol is applicable.

 • Spirit: Even where a specific protocol applies, the general principles and objectives outlined in the PDPAC (proportionality, communication, considering settlement/ADR) remain relevant.